 Tax-exempt bond financed Projects may receive Tax Credits in the full amount of their Eligible Basis only if at least fifty percent (50%) of the Project's "aggregate basis" of any building and land upon which the building is located is financed with tax-exempt bonds.
-Gap financing is generally available for Tax-exempt Bond Projects.
+Gap financing is generally not available for Tax-exempt Bond Projects.
 Applicant should consult with ADOH to determine whether funds are available prior to submitting an Application.
 Tax-exempt bond Projects with funding gaps, requesting Gap Financing through ADOH must submit an Application for such Gap Financing at the same time that the Applicant submits its Tax Credit Application.
-Applicant must include the Gap Financing Fee with the Gap Financing Application.
+Applicant must include the Gap Financing Fee with the Gap Financing Application (Form 3-1).
 The procedures followed by ADOH in processing Applications for bond-financed projects are set forth below.

-A. Upon Application:
+A. Upon Application

-1. ADOH may review Tax Credit Applications at any time of the year after the Applicant has received a final bond resolution from the bond issuing authority.
-An Applicant must submit a complete Tax Credit Application, at least thirty (30) calendar days prior to any hearing that may be conducted pursuant to A.R.S. § 35-726(E) ("§35-726(E) hearing").
+1. ADOH may review Tax Credit Applications at any time of the year after the Applicant has received confirmation of volume cap Allocation from the Arizona Commerce Authority.
+An

+Applicant must submit a complete Tax Credit Application, at least thirty (30) calendar days prior to any hearing that may be conducted pursuant to A.R.S. § 35-726(E) ("§35-726(E) hearing").
 If no §35-726(E) hearing is required, the Applicant must submit a complete Tax Credit Application at least sixty (60) days prior to the desired bond closing date.
 The Applicant must use the current year Tax Credit Application forms.
 The Application must be accompanied by the appropriate Application fee.

-- 2. To fully utilize four percent (4%) Tax Credits for tax-exempt bond Projects, the Applicant must include a letter from a certified public accountant or tax attorney at Tab 4 "CPA Opinion," that certifies that fifty percent (50%) or more of the Projects aggregate basis of any building and land upon which the building is to be located is "financed" by the tax-exempt obligation. - 3.
+- 2. To fully utilize four percent (4%) Tax Credits for tax-exempt bond Projects, the Applicant must include a letter from a certified public accountant or tax attorney at Section 2.10(H) "CPA Opinion," that certifies that fifty percent (50%) or more of the Projects aggregate basis of any building and land upon which the building is to be located is "financed" by the tax-exempt obligation. - 3.
 ADOH will determine whether the Applicant and the Project comply with all eligibility requirements of the Plan. - 4.
 The Applicant must submit evidence that the Project complies with IRC §42(h)(4)(A)(i) and (ii). - 5.
 ADOH will perform the first of two (2) feasibility analyses to determine the amount of credits necessary for the viability of the Project.
 ADOH's feasibility analysis will include an underwriting of the Project in accordance with ADOH's current standards as set forth in this Plan.
 For Projects subject to the requirements of A.R.S. §35-726(E), ADOH underwriting will include a comparison of the Application submitted for the §35-726(E) hearing before making a Determination of Qualification of Tax Credits. - 6.
-The Applicant must pay all required fees to ADOH when due.
+The Applicant must pay all required fees to ADOH when due. - 7.
+Upon approval of the Application, ADOH will issue a Determination of Qualification letter.
+If the Project has not closed within six months of the date of the Determination of Qualification letter, the letter will expire and the Applicant will need to submit a new Application with a Material Change fee.